wilsonmar/wilsonmar.github.io/shop/index.md

 ## Headphones

-It would be cool to wear <a target="_blank" href="http://earherosports.com/">those headsets with the clear cord</a>.
-The FBI, CIA, cyclists, and other bad-ass serious people wear them so they can hear ambiant sound.
+I've had several headphones over the years.
+That's not to be fashionable, but because I lose them, sit or step on them or, in the case of the Sony MX1000, they broke easily at the swivel.

+Difficulties with alternative designs:

-Earplugs block ambient sound, but hurt my ear.
+   * Earplugs like Apple's AirPods do block ambient sound, but hurt my ear.

-Over-the-ear headphone I wear as <strong>ear muffs to keep warm</strong> in the winter.
-They are troublesome to contort so they fit into its case and take up more room in my backpack.
-But there is nothing that says "don't talk to me" like having big headphones on.

-When I want to seem more approachable, I wear a <strong>bone-conducting headphone</strong>.
+   * When I want to seem more approachable, I wear a <strong>bone-conducting headphone</strong>.
 I wear them in the car so I don't get a ticket when I listen to my iPhone while driving a noisy van.
 But I found others can hear the sound from them.

-They co-exist better when wearing glasses.
+   And they co-exist better when wearing glasses.

-I've had several headphones over the years.
-That's not to be fashionable, but because I lose them, sit or step on them or, in the case of the Sony MX1000, they broke easily at the swivel.
-Newer Sony models now has a more solid pivot mechanism.

-The Sony headphones does have all the cool features: noise-cancelling, either 3.5mm cord (for use on airplanes) or Bluetooth, 30 hour battery with 10 minute charge for 5 hours of playback.

-> Bottom line, I don't recommend the Sony for it's fatal flaw, which was not fixed from the ealier WH-1000 model:
-<strong>the hinge that allows the headphone to fold is easily broken</strong>.
-And Sony refuses to replace ones that break.
-I've experienced Sony's user-hostile policies since I found that Sony purposely bricked my Vaio laptop when voltage drops too low.
-That's is why I've sworn off Sony products altogether.

-Compare that to Bose.
-I once commented to a salesclerk that my Bose headphone chord frayed, and he just gave me a new cable.

-The <a target="_blank" href="https://www.sony.com/electronics/headphones-connect-app">Sony H.ear On WH-H900N recommended by WireCutter</a>.
-It's <a target="_blank" href="https://www.costco.com/Sony-WH-H900N-Bluetooth-Noise-Canceling-Headphones%2c-Black.product.100403345.html">available at Costco</a> and Amazon for $230.

-Also, the new model still suffers from a built-in microphone others have trouble hearing since it doesn't have a boom like some others.
-So its Google Assistant and Alexa integration may not work well.
-"You have to manually turn on the aptX/AAC codec.
-To do so you have to either do a terminal command.
-The other option is to download the developers kit Xcode and then download Bluetooth file exchange and there are a few boxes you check to manually turn on the aptX/AAC."

-The <a target="_blank" href="https://www.amazon.com/Sony-WH-CH700N-Canceling-Headphones-WHCH700N/dp/B079GPFLT1/s">WH-CH700N</a> at $198 list is less than $100 refurbished.

-New models have gone to a <strong>USB Type-C charging port</strong>, but
-MEH: the headphone doesn't work when being charged.
-MEH: Also, it needs to be paired with a smartphone or it turns off after 5 minutes.
-In other words, you can't use it just for noise cancellation on an airplane without worrying whether your smartphone has enough juice for the trip.
+   * Over-the-ear headphone I wear as <strong>ear muffs to keep warm</strong> in the winter.
+   And there is nothing that says "don't talk to me" like having big headphones on.

-The flagship <a target="_blank" href="https://www.techradar.com/reviews/hands-on-sony-wh-1000xm3-wireless-headphones-review">WH-1000XM3</a>
+I got the flagship <a target="_blank" href="https://www.techradar.com/reviews/hands-on-sony-wh-1000xm3-wireless-headphones-review">WH-1000XM3</a>
-($249 - $350 available since August 2018) adds touch controls and microphone to make calls.
-When adjusting position, I've accidentally hit its playback controls because they are touch-sensitive on the right earcup.
+   ($249 - $350 available since August 2018) adds <strong>touch controls and microphone</strong> to make calls.

+   * I've accidentally hit its playback controls on the right earcup because they are touch-sensitive.
 To skip forward, swipe forward.
 Swipe left to go back.
 Pause and resume by double-tapping.
 Swipe up or down to control volume.
 Tap once to activate voice assistant and answer phone calls.
 Nice when I'm wearing gloves.

+But the most desired now (May 2019) is <a target="_blank" href="https://www.amazon.com/Dimension-Wireless-Bluetooth-Headphones-Cancellation/dp/B07L6RKPHT/">Dolby's $499 Dimension Bluetooth headphones</a>.

+* DURABILITY: Dolby has a metal connection between earpiece cup to the headband.
+This is versus WH-1000 models which has a plastic hinge that allows the headphone to fold is easily broken.
+And Sony refuses to replace ones that break.

+   With Bose, I once commented to a salesclerk that my Bose headphone chord frayed, and he just gave me a new cable.

+* PORTABILITY: The Sony is somewhat troublesome to contort so they fit into its case and take up more room in my backpack.

+   Dolby headphones do not fold.
+But I would take that if it's sturdier.

+   MEH: The most annoying aspect of Sony is it needs to be paired with a smartphone or it turns off after 5 minutes.
+In other words, you can't use it just for noise cancellation on an airplane without worrying whether your smartphone has enough juice for the trip.

+* AMBIANT SOUND: It would be cool to wear <a target="_blank" href="http://earherosports.com/">those headsets with the clear cord</a>.
+The FBI, CIA, cyclists, and other bad-ass serious people wear them so they can hear ambiant sound.

+* NOISE CANCELLING: The Sony headphones has noise-cancelling, either 3.5mm cord (for use on airplanes) or Bluetooth.

+* SWITCH AMONG SOURCES: The Sony is more hassle than it's worth because I have to constantly turn Bluetooth on or off either my Mac or iPhone so the headphone doesn't pair with the wrong device.

+   The Dolby has 3 buttons to switch among 3 sources.
+Sweet.

+* EASE OF CONFIGURATION: With Sony, "You have to manually turn on the aptX/AAC codec.
+To do so you have to either do a terminal command.
+The other option is to download the developers kit Xcode and then download Bluetooth file exchange and there are a few boxes you check to manually turn on the aptX/AAC."

    This model also pairs with the <a target="_blank" href="Sony Headphones Connect app for Android/iOS">Sony | Headphones Connect app</a> for Android/iOS so you can specify sound Equilizer settings.

+* BATTERY LIFE: Sony claims 30 hour battery with 10 minute charge for 5 hours of playback.

+   The new models have gone to a <strong>USB Type-C charging port</strong>, but its annoying is MEH: the headphone don't work when being charged.

+   The <a target="_blank" href="https://www.sony.com/electronics/headphones-connect-app">Sony   H.ear On WH-H900N recommended by WireCutter</a>.
+It's <a target="_blank" href="https://www.costco.com/Sony-WH-H900N-Bluetooth-Noise-Canceling-Headphones%2c-Black.product.100403345.html">available at Costco</a> and Amazon for $230.

+   The <a target="_blank" href="https://www.amazon.com/Sony-WH-CH700N-Canceling-Headphones-WHCH700N/dp/B079GPFLT1/s">WH-CH700N</a> at $198 list is less than $100 refurbished.

+* MICROPHONE FOR CALLS: The new Sony model still suffers from a built-in microphone others have trouble hearing since it doesn't have a boom like some others.
+   So its Google Assistant and Alexa integration may not work well.

    The older WH-1000XM2 has slightly smaller earcups, sensitivity, and impedence.

-My annoyance with Bluetooth is with Apple.
-I have to constantly turn on or off either my Mac or iPhone so the headphone doesn't pair with the wrong device.
-A first-world problem, yes.
-But still annoying.

 <a name="Adapters"></a>